Plastic Bottles are Emblematic of Today’s Plastic Crisis

 But between the 1950s and 1970s, the company gutted its own refillable infrastructure in the US, opting for single-use containers that externalized the cost of its new packaging waste onto the public and ratepayers.
 Story of Stuff Project’s new report reveals that Coke knew at the start of the 1970s that switching to single-use containers would be worse for the environment, but doubled down regardless.
 Then the company set about battling federal and state legislative efforts that would have held the beverage industry accountable for the lifecycle costs of its packaging through bottle bills and bans on single-use containers.

-In 2022, Coca-Cola announced its intent to sell 25% of its beverages globally in refillable containers.
-But there’s a glaring hole in its flagship market, the US, where the company has virtually no refillables in circulation apart from one small pilot project in Texas.
 We’re calling on Coca-Cola and its bottlers to change the course of history and lead the beverage industry once again by bringing back refillable bottles and supporting state-mandated refill quotas.